sebahrens/lightroom-AI/README.md

 ## Keyword Consolidator Tool

-The `lightroom_ai.cli_keyword_consolidator` is a specialized tool for organizing and structuring keywords in your Lightroom catalog:
+The `lightroom_ai.keyword_consolidator` is a specialized tool for organizing and structuring keywords in your Lightroom catalog:

 ### Key Features